Mickleham Distribution Centre

 “The homeowners, the McEntee family, bought their own initial design to the table, from there we did some serious design refinement work, followed by intense engineering,” Riverslea Homes owner Peter Grundy said.

-“Of the five individual claddings selected by the owners LuxeWall® offered the highest thermal performance-rating gain by a considerable margin.”
+“Of the five individual claddings selected by the owners LuxeWall by Bondor® offered the highest thermal performance-rating gain by a considerable margin.”

-LuxeWall®’s bushfire attack resistance capabilities are a huge step forward in this environment as well, especially in this region that lived through the recent New Year’s Bushfires.
-To further combat water tightness and weaterproof cladding performance, LuxeWall®’s concealed fixing method combined with its unique sealed jointing system and most importantly the window trim system, was the easy answer.
+LuxeWall by Bondor®’s bushfire attack resistance capabilities are a huge step forward in this environment as well, especially in this region that lived through the recent New Year’s Bushfires.
+To further combat water tightness and weaterproof cladding performance, LuxeWall by Bondor®’s concealed fixing method combined with its unique sealed jointing system and most importantly the window trim system, was the easy answer.

-Mr Grundy said the biggest game changer from using the LuxeWall® system was the speed of installation, particularly on the home’s upper levels.
+Mr Grundy said the biggest game changer from using the LuxeWall by Bondor® system was the speed of installation, particularly on the home’s upper levels.

 “We were able achieve that ever desirable weatherproof lockup in a single process, with no multiple trades required with this system.
 The support and advice from Bondor prior to installation really made me wonder why other cladding manufacturers don’t offer the same around their products.”